 Volcanic Status: Active (currently in a tranquil period)

 Cotopaxi is located 45 kilometers (28 miles) to the south of Ecuadors

 and is easily seen on the Quito skyline.
 To get there follow the Pan-American Highway

 to the main entrance of Cotopaxi National Park

 , followed by graded dirt roads to the car park at 4,603 m (15,100 ft).
 It is a 45 minute walk up dirt/rock switchbacks to the José Ribas Hut.
 Be prepared to pay park entrance fees and hut fees.

 Weather station 8.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cotopaxi:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cotopaxi:

 Featured Route For Cotopaxi

 Regular Route South America